mongkuen/gatsby/posts/005-create-gatsby-open-source-plugin.md

 src
 ```

-2. Make NPM publish a fresh build right before publishing with the `prepublishOnly` hook
+2. Make NPM publish a fresh build right before publishing with the `prepublishOnly` hook.

 Note there were naming/deprecation issues with `prepublish` vs `prepublishOnly`, more reading [here](https://iamakulov.com/notes/npm-4-prepublish/).
 However for most expected behavior of hooking in before publishing, use `prepublishOnly`